-- No additional treatment - Colchine 1 mg after randomisation followed by 500mcg 12 hours later and then 500 mcg twice daily by mouth or nasogastric tube for 10 days in total.^b (Men ≥18 years old and women ≥55 years old only.) - Corticosteroid (in children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only): see Appendix 3. - Intravenous immunoglobulin (in children >44 weeks gestational age with PIMS-TS only): see Appendices 2 and 3 for dose, contraindications and monitoring information.
+- No additional treatment - Colchine 1 mg after randomisation followed by 500mcg 12 hours later and then 500 mcg twice daily by mouth or nasogastric tube for 10 days in total.c (Adults ≥18 years old only.) - Corticosteroid (in children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only): see Appendix 3.